-ZoomShift is a scheduling and time tracking software that is great for small businesses and restaurants that experience seasonal highs and lows, or those who need a scheduler that works with other calendars.
-Starting at $2.50 per employee, per month, it’s economical, especially for those with only a few staff but multiple locations.
-However, it’s not the best for highly regulated industries.
+ZoomShift is a scheduling and time tracking software that is great for small businesses and restaurants that experience seasonal highs and lows, or those that need a scheduler that works with other calendars.
+Starting at $2.50 per active employee, per month, it’s economical—especially for those with only a few staff but multiple locations.

 What We Recommend ZoomShift For

 We’ve spent hundreds of hours researching and writing about scheduling software, and we believe ZoomShift has a lot to offer small businesses.
 Its flexible by-employee pricing is competitive with similar software while providing a mobile time clock and great tools for payroll and shift scheduling.

 - Restaurants that experience seasonal highs and lows: ZoomShift earned a spot in our best restaurant scheduling software based on our evaluation.
 It lets you place a plan on hold during off-peak season, making it a good match for restaurants that have predictable busy and very slow/closed periods.

 - Agricultural, construction, and tourist industries: Not every business has a stable labor force.
 ZoomShift accommodates staffing highs and lows by not charging for inactive employees and letting you put the software on hold for a time without charge while retaining the information.

 - Businesses with few staff but multiple locations: If you have more than one location with fewer than 15 employees in each, on average, you will find ZoomShift’s per-employee pricing makes it more cost-effective than plans like Homebase or 7shifts that charge by location.